NimblePros/eShopOnWeb/docs/walkthroughs/deploy-to-azure-app-service-from-visual-studio.md

 1. In the **App settings** section, add a new key `ASPNETCORE_ENVIRONMENT` with value `Development`.

+1. Add another key for `UseOnlyInMemoryDatabase` with the value of `true`.

 1. Select **Apply**.

 ![Add the ASPNETCORE_ENVIRONMENT variable in the Azure Portal.](../assets/images/walkthroughs/app-service-from-visual-studio/azure-app-service-environment-variables.jpg)